Print Fleet Security

 When should your organization reassess print security?

-This conversation usually begins when a normal business moment exposes an unanswered question.
+This conversation usually begins when a normal business moment turns a vague concern into a direct question:

-The goal is to give your team a clearer picture of what is already strong, what needs attention, and what should become part of regular governance.
+It's also worth doing after a merger, a leadership change, a compliance review, a service transition, a firmware update cycle, or a broader security initiative.
+The goal is a clearer picture of what's already strong, what needs attention, and what should become part of regular governance.

 Before you sign